Best SSDs 2018: the top solid-state drives for your PC

-For the longest time, if you wanted to expand your PC’s storage, you were stuck with whatever speeds the best hard drives of the time could offer – with their spinning disks and tedious transfer speeds.
-Luckily, we live in the future now, and in 2018, the best SSDs, or solid state drives, are fast enough to free you from the shackles of mechanical drives with lightning fast file transfers and boot times.
+For the longest time, if you wanted to expand your PC’s storage, you were stuck with whatever speeds the best hard drives of the time could offer – with their spinning disks and endless tedium.
+However, we’re in the future now, and in 2018, the best SSDs, or solid state drives, are fast enough to free you from the mechanical hard drive’s world of slow file transfers and extremely long boot times.

-Even if you don’t have one of the best PCs, you can still take advantage of the best SSDs.
-The best Ultrabooks were practically made to take advantage of the best SSDS, due to their unrivaled durability and speed.
-What if you don’t have a computer at all though?
-Well, even if you’re a console gamer, you can still take advantage of the best SSDs, installing one in your console to practically say goodbye to loading screens.
-As a bonus, the best SSDs keep getting bigger, faster and more affordable by the day.
+Even if you’re not rocking one of the best PCs, you can still take advantage of the best SSDs.
+The best Ultrabooks were practically made to take advantage of the best SSDs, due to their unrivaled durability and speed.
+But, what if you don’t have a computer at all though?
+Well, even if you’re a console gamer, you can use the best SSDs to practically eliminate loading times.
+As a bonus, the best SSDs keep getting bigger, faster and more affordable every day – just take a look at the Adata XPG SX8200 for proof.

 If you look on Newegg or Amazon, you’ll see there are great SSDs on the market, and they’re available at every price point you can think of – which is a good thing if you’re on a budget.
 We here at TechRadar, then, have taken this as a cue to create a list of the best SSDs on the market in 2018.
 And, you can be confident that every SSD on this list is going to be worth your time and money – we’ve tested them ourselves.